elliotwoods/ofxPlugin/Readme.md

 Your plugin needs references to openframeworksLib, ofxSingletonLib, and anything else it references.

-# Curren limitations / Known issues
+# Current limitations / Known issues

 * All plugins in one dll must inherit from the same `ModuleBaseType`
 * Plugins are never unloaded until the application terminates (you can still manually remove factories from the `FactoryRegister`).